Word count: 11,615

 Because Jensen was absolutely not nervous.
 Fucking Chris.

 Jensen was famous.
-Not the 'actually contributing to society famous' like Stephen Hawking, or the 'flash in the pan' famous like Justin Bieber, or even the 'always in the rag mags famous' like Paris Hilton, but the genuine 'common household name, universal acclaim and undying glory' famous.
+Not the 'actually contributing to society famous' like Stephen Hawking, or the 'flash in the pan' famous like Taylor Hicks, or even the 'always in the rag mags famous' like Paris Hilton, but the genuine 'common household name, universal acclaim and undying glory' famous.

 Which was pretty fucking awesome.